Skip to yearly menu bar Skip to main content

 Abstract:

 Previous language model pre-training methods have uniformly applied a next-token prediction loss to all training tokens.
 Challenging this norm, we posit that ''Not all tokens in a corpus are equally important for language model training''.
 Our initial analysis examines token-level training dynamics of language model, revealing distinct loss patterns for different tokens.
 Leveraging these insights, we introduce a new language model called Rho-1.
 Unlike traditional LMs that learn to predict every next token in a corpus, Rho-1 employs Selective Language Modeling (SLM), which selectively trains on useful tokens that aligned with the desired distribution.
-This approach involves scoring pretraining tokens using a reference model, and then training the language model with a focused loss on tokens with higher scores.
-When continual pretraining on 15B OpenWebMath corpus, Rho-1 yields an absolute improvement in few-shot accuracy of up to 30% in 9 math tasks.
+This approach involves scoring training tokens using a reference model, and then training the language model with a focused loss on tokens with higher scores.
+When continual continual pretraining on 15B OpenWebMath corpus, Rho-1 yields an absolute improvement in few-shot accuracy of up to 30% in 9 math tasks.
 After fine-tuning, Rho-1-1B and 7B achieved state-of-the-art results of 40.6% and 51.8% on MATH dataset, respectively - matching DeepSeekMath with only 3% of the pretraining tokens.
-Furthermore, when pretraining on 80B general tokens, Rho-1 achieves 6.8% average enhancement across 15 diverse tasks, increasing both efficiency and performance of the language model pre-training.
+Furthermore, when continual pretraining on 80B general tokens, Rho-1 achieves 6.8% average enhancement across 15 diverse tasks, increasing both data efficiency and performance of the language model pre-training.

 Live content is unavailable.
 Log in and register to view live content